CodeMuhammed/SSV01_bundle_v0/README.md

 - CSV LIQUIDATE skeleton: `make demo-liq`
 - Use `make docker-up` first to start containers; `make docker-logs` to tail Core logs.

+TapRet (lean anchoring)
+- SSV stays Taproot-vault–focused.
+RGB tooling must supply the TapRet anchor scriptPubKey (hex) and value (sats).
+- Recommended minimal flow for CLOSE+REPAY:
+  1) Use your RGB tool to compute the TapRet anchor SPK and choose a dust-safe value.
+  2) Insert that anchor output into the CLOSE PSBT using your wallet or helper scripts.
+  3) Verify before finalizing: `ssv anchor-verify --psbt-in close.psbt --index <i> --spk <SPK_HEX> --value <SAT> [--json]`.
+  4) Finalize borrower witness with `ssv finalize`.
+- Notes:
+  - Use a dedicated anchor output at a known index to avoid wallet coordination.
+  - Keep the anchor output (index, spk, value) identical across RBF bumps.
+  - Dust: ensure the anchor output value is above network dust thresholds.

 Verify-path dependency
 - The `ssv` container includes coincurve; `verify-path` works out of the box.